 Four of the world’s largest hydroelectric dams – Kariba, Itezhi-Tezhi, Kafue, and Cahora Bassa and their huge lakes have stemmed much of the waterway’s annual floods.

 Besides the natural ecosystems and rich population of wildlife, the river also supports millions of people, who make use of its rich fisheries, forests, water, and rich floodplain soils.

 The lower Zambezi in Mozambique is the most productive and biologically diverse tropical floodplains in Africa.

 The present-day Zambezi can be divided up into three sections, the Upper Zambezi, the Middle Zambezi, and the Lower Zambezi.

-The source of the Zambezi River starts in a marshy bog in Zambia and eventually enters Angola.
-In this first section of its course, the river is joined by more than a dozen tributaries of varying sizes.
+The source of the Zambezi starts in a marshy bog in Zambia and eventually enters Angola.
+In this first section of its course, it is joined by more than a dozen tributaries of varying sizes.

-The Victoria Falls mark the end of the upper course of the Zambezi when its waters fall over the edge of the gorge.
+The Victoria Falls marks the end of the upper course of the Zambezi when its waters fall over the edge of the gorge.

 The Middle Zambezi